‘Thank God nobody got seriously injured’: Georgia family finds hope among rubble left behind by deadly tornado - NewsBreak

 Soon others came to help, and everyone was able to get out from under the debris, but the days that have followed have been hard for this tight-knit community, as they cope with the aftermath of the devastation.

-“It just makes me feel pretty sad about it, it feels so rough,” Bostick said.Bird flu outbreak causes higher egg prices in Mississippi
+“It just makes me feel pretty sad about it, it feels so rough,” Bostick said.Community bands together to lift up tornado victims

 “It’s been a toll on the community, the entire community but we’re all pulling together as one, helping each other out,” said Karon Bacon, whose nearby business was damaged by the storm.